Plain packaging of tobacco products

 Another important reason why we oppose plain packaging is that we consider it to be unlawful.
 This is because it involves governments taking property from businesses – in this case our trademarks and other intellectual property – without paying for it.
 That is illegal under the laws of many countries around the world.

-Report on the effect of Australian Plain Packaging on smoking prevalence
+Expert Report of Professor Viscusi on the effect of Australian plain packaging on smoking prevalence, dated January 2018.

 Australia.
-The analysis looks at data from January 2001 to December 2016, a longer time period than any other publication studying the impacts of plain packaging in Australia.
+The analysis looks at data from January 2001 to December 2016.
 Professor Viscusi concludes that the tobacco packaging changes introduced in Australia in 2012, which included plain packaging and enlarged graphic health warnings on tobacco packaging, have had a zero effect on smoking prevalence rates in Australia.
 The report further considers the analyses of the RMSS dataset, previously analysed by Dr Chipty which is relied upon in the Australian Post Implementation Review of Plain Packaging.
 Analyses of Australian Government survey data presented by Professor Viscusi also demonstrates that the implementation of plain packaging in Australia has not increased the effectiveness of graphic health warnings.

 Professor Viscusi’s report can be accessed here:

-Expert Report of Mr Neil Dryden on the effect of Australian plain packaging on cigarette consumption
+Expert Report of Mr Neil Dryden on the effect of Australian plain packaging on cigarette consumption, dated 10 October 2017

 Neil Dryden, Executive Vice President at the economic consulting firm Compass Lexecon, has analysed the impact of plain packaging in Australia on cigarette consumption, cigarette prices and downtrading by using New Zealand (where plain packaging had not been implemented) as a benchmark comparator.
 He provides the most up to date and extensive analysis of the consumption data by covering retail cigarette sales data from January 2009 to December 2016 (thus providing four years of data in the post-plain packaging period, which is a longer time period than any published study).
 Mr Dryden’s report shows that – as compared to the no-plain packaging scenario – plain packaging is associated with an increase in per capita consumption, a decrease in the average retail prices paid for cigarettes and an increase in downtrading to lower-priced products.
 He also presents an alternative empirical analysis of plain packaging’s effect on cigarette consumption using Australian-only data, which likewise confirms that plain packaging is associated with an increase in per capita consumption.